 Medical Errors – Don’t Use Pure Water Intravenously

 I created this mini case study from a story about a patient given sterile water instead of saline in an intravenous drip solution.
 Students should probably have a learned about tonicity (hypertonic, hypotonic, and isotonic) before attempting this activity.
-I plan to use it with the lesson on the cell membrane and osmoregulation.

 The worksheet describes a scenario where a patient was hyperglycemic and the doctor ordered water be administered, which was interpreted to mean administered intravenously.
 The short reading passage includes several related vocabulary words: tonicity, hemolysis, infusion.

-I plan to use this with my anatomy and physiology class, but it could work with general biology or even AP biology.
+but it could work with general biology or even AP biology.
 Some of the questions might be challenging for younger students, but as with any document I share, you are welcome to modify the text.

 HS-LS1-2 Develop and use a model to illustrate the hierarchical organization of interacting systems that provide specific functions within multicellular organisms